MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaIdentityGovernanceTermsOfUseAgreement.md

 A sample syntax using this method in PowerShell is \[convert\]::ToBase64String((Get-Content -path 'yourfilepath' -Encoding byte)).
     \[FileName \<String\>\]: Name of the agreement file (for example, TOU.pdf).
 Read-only.
-    \[IsDefault \<Boolean?\>\]: If none of the languages matches the client preference, indicates whether this is the default agreement file .
+    \[IsDefault \<Boolean?\>\]: If none of the languages matches the client preference, indicates whether this is the default agreement file.
 If none of the files are marked as default, the first one is treated as the default.
 Read-only.
     \[IsMajorVersion \<Boolean?\>\]: Indicates whether the agreement file is a major version update.